codinglabsau/laravel-roles/README.md

 }
 ```

-Or in the construct method in a controller:
+Or in the constructor of a controller:
 ```php
 class ManagerDashboardController extends Controller
 {